tintty1/timingstack/README.md

-# TimeStack
+# TimingStack

 A simple yet powerful timing library for Python that helps you measure and analyze code performance with nested timer support.

-## Why TimeStack?
+## Why TimingStack?

-I built TimeStack because I needed something more than just basic timing functions.
+I built TimingStack because I needed something more than just basic timing functions.
 I wanted to:

 - Track nested operations and see how they relate to each other
 - Get aggregated statistics across multiple runs